9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 8. School Wellness Starts With Employees But Grows to Include Students and Communities

 Once school employees begin to participate in school wellness programs, they start to desire to share their good health transformations with others, especially students and their communities.
-Students see school employees participating in wellness and start asking questions.
+Wellness in schools causes students to see employees participating in wellness and start asking questions.

 Teachers start to include more of the healthy living and healthy lifestyles information in their classes.
 Some schools have even started student-based wellness programs to complement the school wellness program that is offered to employees.